Site & Road Safety

 Walking to school

-We appoint children as Junior Road Safety Officers to help promote safety and well-being on the journey to and from school.
+We appoint children as Road Safety Ambassadors to help promote safety and well-being on the journey to and from school.

 Teaching your child about road safety

 There is a wealth of information available on the Think!
 Education website which we also use during school road safety weeks.

 Parents are asked not to bring dogs onto the school grounds when dropping off and picking up their children.

 We respectfully request that they are not left unattended/tethered to the perimeter fencing.This is on the advice of the local authority dog warden.
 However friendly your dog is, there are hundreds of people passing by at busy drop off and collection times and you may be putting your dog or children at an unnecessary risk.
 Thank you for your co-operation in this matter.